How to Extract Data from PDF to Excel (4 Suitable Ways)

 Read More: How to Convert PDF to Excel without Software

-4. Extract Data by Using Adobe Acrobat Conversion Tool
+Method 4 – Extract Data by Using the Adobe Acrobat Conversion Tool

-• First, open the file in Adobe Acrobat.
+• Open the PDF file in Adobe Acrobat.

-• After that, select the Export PDF option from the Tools option shown on the right side of the PDF.
+• Select the Export PDF option from the Tools option on the right panel.

 Extract Data from Adobe Acrobat

-• If the tools option doesn’t display on the right side of your window, you will find it on the right side of the Home tab.
+• If the tools option doesn’t display on the right side of your window, it will be on the right side of the Home tab.

-• Now, choose the Spreadsheet > Microsoft Excel Workbook.
+• Choose Spreadsheet and select Microsoft Excel Workbook.

 Extract Data from Adobe Acrobat

-• A new window entitled Save As will appear.
-Check on the option Open file after export.
-Then, choose your desired location to save the Excel file.
-We choose Desktop to save the file.
+• Choose your desired location to save the Excel file.
+We chose the Desktop to save the file.

 Extract Data from Adobe Acrobat